+Board Meetings

-The Board meets at least once a year.
-(Bylaw 1.1.6 makes provision for special meetings other than the meeting at the annual conference.)
-A Board member who is unable to attend the annual meeting notifies the Executive Director.
-Members who are not able to physically attend the meeting should participate by conference call or video/web conference.
+Refer to Bylaws 1.1.3 and 1.1.10.
+Members who are not able to physically attend the annual meeting should participate by conference call or video/web conference.
 Board members may not send substitutes to represent them.
-At the meeting held at the annual conference, the Board considers a number of reports, including: